 Movie 8.4

 Drag this gate onto all the Cells populations and again, check that the gating is appropriate for all samples.
 Select the Single Cells population for the uninfected, untransduced sample, change the axes to compensated blue laser (y, YFP) versus compensated yellow laser (x, RFP).
-Press T on the axis and select Biexponential scale for x and y.

 00:02 to 00:13

 Movie 8.4-7